The ruins of the Roman village are located on a small hill to the north-east of the ancient Biblical site.

 Tel Kedesh is located above the Kedesh valley It is composed of an an ancient mound (with North and South hills) and a lower east hill, with a spring in the center.

 Ruins of the Roman period village are located on the lower eastern hill.
 Its boundaries are marked in yellow in the center of the map below.

 The altitude of the hill is 434m, slightly higher than the plateau of the Kedesh valley around the site (395m).
 It was called by the Arabs “Tell el Hilis”, preserving the name of the Sun God (“Helios”).

 The following focuses on the Roman period.
 For a complete history of Tel Kedesh – refer to the overview page.

-The eastern mound became a Tyre stronghold in the 1st C BC and the 1st C AD (early Roman period), as described by Josephus Flavius.
-Kedesh, now called Cadasa (or Cadisos), was an important Roman city during the 3rd C-4th C. The ruins of the impressive pagan temple, mausoleums and decorated sarcophagi seen today on the eastern mound attest to the wealth of the Roman city.
+The eastern mound became a Tyre stronghold in the 1st century BC and the 1st century AD (early Roman period), as described by Josephus Flavius.
+Kedesh, now called Cadasa (or Cadisos), was an important Roman city during the 3rd C-4th century.
+The ruins of the impressive pagan temple, mausoleums and decorated sarcophagi seen today on the eastern mound attest to the wealth of the Roman city.

 Titus Arch, Rome – the victory procession of Titus (right, on chariot)

 The site was examined in the PEF survey (1866-1877) by Wilson, Conder and Kitchener, who also photographed the Roman temple, mausoleum and other features.
 At their times the ruins were in better shape, since later they were damaged by the local villagers.
 Excerpts from their report are included in this web page.